rdpahalavan/sql-dbms-python/README.md

 ```

-Note: Add the address of the file that the result of the queries to be stored at the end
+Note: Add the address of the file that the result of the queries to be stored at the end of the command

 To run a different query at the command line, use the format below: